 “Never pay for your own cost of running your business.
 This isn't a charity.
 Every single expense in your company should be tied to some income you're going to make.”

-Challenge 1: Will Investors be Turned Off by Fees?
+Challenge 1: Will Investors Be Turned Off by Fees?

 In the long run, if you’re charging fees for premium services, you can provide a better outcome for investors.
 But how can you get them on board with this concept?